Willyb15/Data-Science-Python/Week3/day6-functions_practice/functions_assignment.md

 The assignment will give suggestions on how to write this program.
 But remember, there's always more than one solution to any programming problem.
 So, if you want to do something that's not suggested by the assignment, by all means, give it a try!
 If you want to talk with someone about what you're thinking about implementing talk an instructor or one of your peers.
 Frequently, talking about the problem will help you get a better handle on it, and therefore, how to solve it.

+Within each of these steps, and frequently between them you will likely need to do some debugging.
+One way to do this is by trying to play your game as you implement different parts of it and see if things are working.
+If something isn't working you'll get error messages as to why, where Python ran into the error and the **stack trace** leading up to that line getting executed.
+Try reading these error messages and learning how to read stack traces, it is certainly a skill and one that can only be developed via practice.
+Later in the course you will learn about other methods of debugging; but learning these basic skills when your programs are smaller is a great way to make sure you have a good debugging foundation.

+There are far too many programmers who can't debug on this fundamental level, reading an error message and thinking about/reading your code -> figuring out how that error could be produced -> fixing it -> starting over.
+You're not going to be one of those programmers.
+And debugging like this is also a great way to get very familiar with any language.

 # Assignment Suggestions

 ### Part 1: Getting Started